 - a.
-Examples of heritage mitigation measures include: - i.
-Any heritage item not affected by the works will be retained and protected throughout construction; - ii.
-During construction undertake professional archaeological investigation, excavation, and reporting of any historical Indigenous heritage sites of state significance which will be affected.
-Reporting may be completed as construction progresses; - iii.
-Undertake archival recordings of all non-Indigenous heritage items affected by the works prior to commencement of works; and - iv.
-Implement unexpected heritage find procedures for Indigenous and non-Indigenous heritage items.
+Examples of heritage mitigation measures include: - Any heritage item not affected by the works will be retained and protected throughout construction. - Prior to the commencement of construction undertake professional archaeological excavation, investigation and reporting of any historical Indigenous heritage sites of state significance which will be affected. - Undertake archival recordings of all non-Indigenous heritage items affected by the works prior to commencement of works. - Implement unexpected heritage find procedures for Indigenous and non-Indigenous heritage items.